 The Planning Commission and the Board of Supervisors shall consider the factors listed below in deciding whether to approve a Rezoning.
 The Rezoning factors represent policy decisions by the Planning Commission and the Board of Supervisors, reducing uncertainty concerning their probable response to a given request.
 Compliance or non-compliance with applicable factors serves as the basis for analyzing the Rezoning and determining the factors in favor or against the zoning.
 In most Rezonings, there will be both factors in favor and factors against a land use.
-Consequently, the importance of individual factors will be analyzed and balanced against other factors.
+Consequently, the importance of individual factors will be analyzed and balanced against other factors when making a recommendation; individual factors may weigh more heavily than other factors.
 No set of factors, however, can totally determine the acceptability of all land use proposals.
 For example, a property owner who adequately demonstrates compliance with the intent of Comprehensive Plan goals and policies may be able to receive approval despite non-compliance with any individual factor.
 Conversely, a determination that unusual circumstances exist or there is great public protest pertaining to a Rezoning request may result in denial even though the Rezoning appears to comply with other factors.